carlosrod723/time-series-forecasting-gcp/EDA_Visualizations.md

 ## Exploratory Data Analysis Visualizations

-In this part, I will utilize Looker Studio to create visualizations from the weather data stored in BigQuery.
-Looker Studio provides a powerful interface for transforming raw data into insightful charts and graphs, making it easier to identify trends and patterns.
+In this part, I will utilize Looker Studio, BiqQuery and Python Notebooks to create visualizations from the weather data stored in BigQuery.
+These tools provide a powerful interface for transforming raw data into insightful charts and graphs, making it easier to identify trends and patterns.

 #### 1. Average Max Temperature (Tmax) by Date